bitjson/gulp-l10n/README.md

     .pipe(gulp.dest('dist'));
 });
 ```

+### Rewriting Other URLs and Attributes
+The `hrefRewrite` option is deliberately limited in scope to `a` element `href`s.
+To localize other URLs, like `image src`s, `link href`s, and other html attributes, it's recommended that [s18n](https://github.com/bitjson/s18n) Attribute Setters and Cancelers be used.
+This ensures all localization information is available in locale files, rather than relying upon project configuration.

 ## Multiple Projects
 When localizing multiple projects with the same instance of gulp-l10n, it's possible to pass a `cacheId` option to the gulp-l10n.setLocales() and gulp-l10n() methods.
 The default `cacheId` is `default`.